Andrej Plenković: Corruption allegations

 His government has been affected by numerous corruption scandals.
 Between 2016 and 2023, some 30 ministers involved in scandals were excluded from the government.
-In most cases, it was the media that revealed the corruption of government members.

-In 2023, he passed a controversial law against whistle-blowers, making the work of journalists more difficult.
-Under this new law, the disclosure by journalists of information from police investigations is now a criminal offence punishable by several years in prison.
-Several thousand journalists have signed a petition against this law.
-Many opposition politicians and media outlets felt that the aim of the law was to cover up political corruption.

-Added to this was the controversial appointment of Prosecutor General Ivan Turudić, suspected of colluding with suspects and defendants in criminal cases, and criticized by the opposition for his closeness to the HDZ.

-Plenković and Prosecutor General Ivan Turudić have also attempted to block the European Public Prosecutor's Office (EPPO), which is responsible for investigating cases of corruption and fraud involving EU funds, claiming that it is not competent to deal with the numerous investigations it has launched against Croatian politicians and civil servants.
+The controversial appointment of Attorney General Ivan Turudić, suspected of colluding with suspects and defendants in criminal cases, and criticized by the opposition for his closeness to the HDZ.
+Plenković and Attorney General Turudić have also attempted to block the European Public Prosecutor's Office (EPPO), which is responsible for investigating cases of corruption and fraud involving EU funds, claiming that it is not competent to deal with the investigations it has launched against Croatian civil servants.